laminlabs/lamin-api-client-java/docs/DefaultApi.md

 List Collaborators

 List all collaborators of an instance.
-Parameters: - **instance_id**: UUID of the instance to list collaborators for (from URL path)  Returns: - **200**: List of instance collaborators retrieved successfully - **404**: Instance not found  Requires read access to the instance
+Parameters: - **instance_id**: UUID of the instance to list collaborators for (from URL path)  Returns: - **200**: List of instance collaborators retrieved successfully  Requires read access to the instance

 ### Example
 ```java